OctopusDeploy/docs/src/pages/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

       --trustedProxies=VALUE Comma-separated list of IP addresses of trusted proxies
       --webTrustedRedirectUrls=VALUE
-                             Comma-seperated list of URLs that are trusted for redirection
+                             Comma-separated list of URLs that are trusted for redirection
       --autoLoginEnabled=VALUE
                              Enable/disable automatic user login.